Josakko/HttpServer/README.md

 To do this, follow these steps:

 1. Determine the IP address of the computer running the HttpServer.
 You can do this by opening a command prompt or terminal and typing `ifconfig` for linux (and other unix based operating systems such as mac os) OR `ipconfig` for windows.
-Look for the IP address listed under  `Default Gateway` or `inet`.
+Look for the IP address listed under  `Default Gateway` or `inet` and copy it.
+2. Next go to your browser and paste copied IP then you will be redirected to login page of your router.
-2. Log in to your router's admin interface.
+3. Log in to your router's admin interface.
 The address and login credentials should be provided in your router's documentation.
-3. Look for the port forwarding or virtual server settings.
+4. Look for the port forwarding or virtual server settings.
 The exact location and name of this setting varies depending on the router, but it should be under the `Advanced` or `Firewall` section.
-4. Add a new rule to forward incoming requests on port 8080 (or whatever port your HttpServer is listening on) to the IP address of the computer running the server.
+5. Add a new rule to forward incoming requests on port 8080 (or whatever port your HttpServer is listening on) to the IP address of the computer running the server.

 Save the settings and restart your router.
 Once you've done this, you should be able to access the HttpServer from outside your network by typing your public IP address (which you can find by visiting [this](https://api.ipify.org) website).
 Note that your ISP may block incoming traffic on port 8080, in which case you may need to use a different port or contact your ISP to request that they unblock it.